srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     await iotClient.SetDesiredPropertyUpdateCallbackAsync(OnDesiredPropertyChanged, null).ConfigureAwait(false);
     ```

-    Notice this code is configuring the `DeviceClient` to call a method named `OnDesiredPropertyChanged` when device twin property change events are received.
+    The `iotClient` object is an instance of `DeviceClient`.
+The `SetDesiredPropertyUpdateCallbackAsync` method is used to set up the `DesiredPropertyUpdateCallback` event handler to receive device twin desired property changes.
+This code configures `iotClient` to call a method named `OnDesiredPropertyChanged` when a device twin property change event is received.

-1. Now that the `SetDesiredPropertyUpdateCallbackAsync` method was used to setup the event handler, the method named `OnDesiredPropertyChanged` that it's configured to call needs to be defined.
-To define the `OnDesiredPropertyChanged` method, paste in the following code to the `ProvisioningDeviceLogic` class, below the `RunAsync` method:
+    Now that the `SetDesiredPropertyUpdateCallbackAsync` method is in place to set up the event handler, we need to create the `OnDesiredPropertyChanged` method that it calls.

+1. Position the cursor on a blank code line just below the `RunAsync` method.

+1. To define the `OnDesiredPropertyChanged` method, paste in the following code:

     ```csharp
         private async Task OnDesiredPropertyChanged(TwinCollection desiredProperties, object userContext)